Iona Yakir: Early years

-Yakir was born in Kishinev, Bessarabia, Russian Empire, into the prosperous family of a Jewish pharmacist.
-He graduated from the local secondary school in 1914.
-Because of governmental restrictions on Jewish access to higher education, Yakir studied abroad at the University of Basel in Switzerland, in the field of chemistry.
-During World War I, he returned to the Russian Empire and worked as a turner in a military factory in Odessa, Ukraine (he was a reservist).
-From 1915 to 1917, he attended the Kharkiv Technological Institute.
-He was affected by the war and became a follower of Vladimir Lenin.
+Born in Kishinev, Bessarabia, Russian Empire, into the prosperous family of a Jewish pharmacist, Yakir graduated from the local secondary school in 1914.
+Because of Imperial Russian governmental restrictions on Jews' access to higher education, Yakir studied abroad at the University of Basel in Switzerland, in the field of chemistry.
+After the outbreak of World War I (1914), he returned to the Russian Empire and worked as a turner in a military factory in Odessa (he was a reservist).
+From 1915 to 1917, he attended the Kharkov Technological Institute.
+Affected by the war, he became a follower of Vladimir Lenin.
 In 1917, he returned to Kishinev, and in April became a member of the Bolshevik Party.

-He also became a member of the Bessarabian Governorate's Council, the Governorate's Committee and the Revolutionary Committee.
-From January 1918, he took active part in the Bolshevik seizure of power in Bessarabia.
-When Romania intervened to recapture Bessarabia, Yakir led Bolshevik resistance but his small force was overwhelmed by the regular Romanian army.
+He also became a member of the Bessarabian Governorate's Council, the Governorate's Committee, and the Revolutionary Committee.
+From January 1918, he took an active part in the Bolshevik seizure of power in Bessarabia.
+When Romania intervened to recapture Bessarabia, Yakir led Bolshevik resistance, but the regular Romanian army overwhelmed his small force.